Yzjdriel/ManualWarframeZid/README.md

 3) You're all set!

 If you're playing the slot (and aren't me):
-- Instructions aren't currently included in the files; ping me in the AP Discord and I'll run you through the quirks.
+- Instructions will be added to the files in the 1.5 release.